mako-framework/docs/06_security/01_authentication.md

 ##### Password hashing

-Passwords are hashed using [hashing library](:base_url:/docs/:version:/security:password-hashing).
+Passwords are hashed using the [hashing library](:base_url:/docs/:version:/security:password-hashing).
 You can change the hashing algorithm or the default computing cost by reimplementing the `getHasher` method of the `User` class.

 ```
 protected function getHasher(): HasherInterface